winzamark123/Resume-React/README.md

 - **LinkedIN**: <a href="https://www.linkedin.com/in/teeranade-cheng/" target = "_blank"> Teeranade Cheng </a>
 - **Github**: <a href="https://github.com/winzamark123/" target = "_blank">winzamark123 </a>
 - **Email**: winzamark12@gmail.com

+## Acknowledgements
+Special thanks to everyone who has provided feedback and contributions to the project.
+Your support is what drives my passion for technology and development!